shawnxfu/demo.camel-kafka-aggregation/README.md

 This project uses Apache Camel to read data from Kafka topic and aggregates (counts) the number of words.

+Kafka has its own aggregation implementation while streaming, but Camel doesn't support that mechanism at the time being, until the Camel Kafka connector becomes available.

 ### Setup:
 * docker pull apache/kafka:3.8.0
 * docker run -d -p 9092:9092 apache/kafka:3.8.0